Once You Arrive

 Grievance and Appeal Procedure

-Please address your concerns directly to your treatment provider.
-If you wish to make your complaint formal, obtain a patient concern form from any staff member, complete, and return.
-Your request will receive a response within 48 business hours.
-For unresolved issues or concerns, please contact the office at (717) 267-7480 and ask for a manager.
+Please address your concerns directly to any member of your treatment team.
+If you wish to make a formal complaint, you may obtain a patient concern form from any staff member.
+Completed forms can be submitted to any staff member.
+If you prefer to file your complaint verbally, a member of your treatment team can complete the form on your behalf.
+Your concern will be addressed and you will receive a response within 24 business hours.
+For unresolved issues or concerns, please request to speak with a manager.

 Bill of Rights (from Mental Health Procedures Act of Pennsylvania)

 You have the right to be treated with dignity and respect.
 You shall retain all civil rights that have been specifically curtailed by a court of law.

 You have the right to be treated with dignity and respect.